isomerpages/moe-sshideasfestival/_temp-holding-for-pages/Lab Visit for Studies in Experimental Psychology.md

-psychophysics experiment, virtual reality simulations, driving simulator, hologram, eye tracker, and EEG), to experience the procedure in studying human visual perception, cognition, judgment and decision, and behaviours at Psychology Programme, School of Social Sciences, NTU.meaning in illness."</p>
+psychophysics experiment, virtual reality simulations, driving simulator, hologram, eye tracker, and EEG), to experience the procedure in studying human visual perception, cognition, judgment and decision, and behaviours at Psychology Programme, School of Social Sciences, NTU</p>